 9. Go digital

-There’s an advantage to holding a business review on “home ground”, but as the supplier it is usually you that is expected to do the travelling.
+There’s an advantage to holding a Quarterly Business Review on “home ground”, but as the supplier it is usually you that is expected to do the travelling.
 This means you are at a disadvantage from the start.

 Why not level the playing field by meeting online instead?
 By partnering with the right tech provider, you can make your reviews more slick, more focused and of a higher quality.